What are Mineral Rights?

 The United States of America is one of the few nations in the world in which citizens are able to acquire private mineral rights.
 In most other countries, the federal government automatically claims ownership of anything valuable found below the earth’s surface.

 For oil and gas operations, mineral rights can be extremely valuable.
-Therefore, many questions are raised in order to fully understand mineral rights and how they apply to specific scenarios.
-In this complete guide, we will outline everything you need to know about mineral rights in the United States.
+Today, there are many questions that require answers in order to fully understand these rights and how they apply to specific scenarios.
+In this complete guide, we will outline everything you need to know about these rights in the United States.

 Mineral Rights 101: Everything You Need to Know